Vanattar/Election_Analysis/README.md

 -Software: Python 3.6.1, Visual Studieo Code, 1.38.1

 ## Summary
-The analysisi of the election show that:
--There were 369,712 votes cast in the election.
+The analysis of the election show that there were 369,712 votes cast in the election.
--The candidates were:
-  -Candidate 1 Charles Casper Stockham
-  -Candidate 2 Diana DeGette
-  -Candidate 3 Raymon Anthony Doane
- -The candidate results were:
-  -Candidate 1 received 23% of the votes and 85,213 votes.
-  -Candidate 2 received 73.8% of the votes and 272,892 votes.
-  -Candidate 3 received 3.1% of the votes and 11,606 votes.
- -The winner of the election was:
-  -Candidate 2, Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+The candidates were candidate 1 Charles Casper Stockham.
+Candidate 2 Diana DeGette and candidate 3 Raymon Anthony Doane.
+The candidate results were candidate 1 received 23% of the votes and 85,213 votes.
+Candidate 2 received 73.8% of the votes and 272,892 votes.
+Candidate 3 received 3.1% of the votes and 11,606 votes.
+The winner of the election was candidate 2, Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview

 ## Challenge Summary